sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Failed to get a new passive port. %(details)s
+:Message: Failed to get a new %(mode)s passive port. %(details)s
 :Groups: authenticated, operational, failure, failure-high, ftp
 :From version: 1.8.1
-:To version: None
 :Description: None
 :Data:
+  :mode: PASV or EPSV values.

   :port_range: Range from which passive ports are allocated.